muratk5n/thirdwave/en/README.md

-Might have even annoyed Russia; All of a sudden all your detractors are up on a stage looking like the *pezzonovante* of the region, gearing up to go after China, they'll think who is next?
+Might have even annoyed Russia; All of a sudden all your detractors are up on a stage looking like the *pezzonovante* of the region, seemingly gearing up to go after China, they'll think who is next?

 ---